skal65535/skal65535.github.io/README.md

    ![3DGS](https://skal65535.github.io/splats/splats.thumb.webp)

-   Gaussian splats are the new cool in scene rendering, here's my WebGPU version!
+   Gaussian splats are the new cool in scene rendering, here's my WebGPU version...
+   It's a good opportunity to use the compute pass on GPU.

 ## [Stippling](https://skal65535.github.io/stipple/index.html) toy